German shorting ban talk spooks European shares

 Italy, France and Belgium have already implemented short-selling bans and will announce shortly whether they will be extended to prevent any further slide in bank shares as the euro zone debt crisis deepens.

-The Euro STOXX 50 .STOXX50 futures are flat since the ban imposed on August 12, while DAX futures are down 4.4 pct, highlighting that investors have used DAX as a proxy to bet against European stocks.
+The Euro STOXX 50 futures are flat since the ban imposed on Aug.
+12, while DAX futures are down 4.4 pct, highlighting that investors have used DAX as a proxy to bet against European stocks.

 The shares extended the previous session's falls as Oriel Securities downgraded its rating for the company to "sell" from "hold" following disappointing first-half results on Wednesday.

-Hedge fund firm Man Group (EMG.L) shed 4.6 percent, while Standard Life (SL.L) fell 3.7 percent.
+Hedge fund firm Man Group shed 4.6 percent, while Standard Life fell 3.7 percent.

-Europe's banking sector .SX7P, however, bucked the weaker trend and was the only sector to trade higher as European markets closed.
+Europe's banking sector , however, bucked the weaker trend and was the only sector to trade higher as European markets closed.

-Beaten down banking shares rallied after French bank Credit Agricole (CAGR.PA), up 4.8 percent, reassured investors on its access to liquidity to withstand even a complete shutdown of funding from U.S. money markets.
+Beaten down banking shares rallied after French bank Credit Agricole , up 4.8 percent, reassured investors on its access to liquidity to withstand even a complete shutdown of funding from U.S. money markets.

-Other banks also gained ground, with Commerzbank (CBKG.DE) up 3.1 percent, Intesa SanPaolo (ISP.MI) up 1.6 percent, and Barclays (BARC.L) up 5.5 percent, although all were well off their session highs.
+Other banks also gained ground, with Commerzbank up 3.1 percent, Intesa SanPaolo up 1.6 percent, and Barclays up 5.5 percent, although all were well off their session highs.

 European shares had already begun to lose momentum in afternoon trade as U.S. indexes reversed early gains after data showed weekly jobless claims had risen more than expected from last week, raising concerns over the health of the world's biggest economy.